 Roasted Pears with Pistachios and Vanilla Ice Cream

-Tender roasted and spiced pears are a simple dessert to serve with cool ice cream and crunchy pistachios.
-Try throwing them on the grill for added char and learn how to pair the dessert with the perfect Port.
+Tender roasted pears are a simple dessert to serve with ice cream and nuts.
+Try them on the grill for added char and learn to pair with the perfect Port.

 It’s been over a year since I visited the vineyards of Quevedo and learned the diference between Ruby en Tawny Port.
 And I also learned that a good Port is really really good!
 (You see I only really knew the cheaper stuff before) So when Oscar approached me a couple of weeks ago and asked if I maybe had a photo of a dessert with a glass of port anywhere in my stock I decided it was time to make one, since I didn’t have anything like that.
 So if you need a quick idea for a delicious dessert this is easy and insanely delicious.